aenon/shiba_cogs/README.md

 # AeCogs

-My Cogs for the Red bot
+This repo contains my cogs for the Red bot on Discord.

+## Usage

+Install the Red bot from https://github.com/Cog-Creators/Red-DiscordBot

+Add this repo